SaifullahQadeer/divi-child/README.md

-# divi-child
+# Divi-Child
-Divi Child theme
+ This is a free Divi child theme